pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manually_deployment.md

 ---
 # User change
-title: "Deploy a 3-node PostgreSQL cluster with two hot standby servers that are read-only"
+title: "Deploy a 3-node PostgreSQL cluster with two hot standby servers"

 weight: 2 # 1 is first, 2 is second, etc.